Home » Blog » Recipes » The Right Way to Fill a Taco

 These tacos were soooo good!

-Once again, here are my tips:
+Once again, here are my tips for filling a taco:

 1. Toast the corn shell first.